Pupil Barrister - Hardwicke

 City of London Corporation

 From January 2018 to July 2020, I worked in the Office of the City Remembrancer, a barrister and the City’s Parliamentary Agent, who has the right to promote private legislation in Parliament.
 My work is split into three areas – parliamentary & legislative, general advice, and a small court practice.

 In the parliamentary and legislative aspect of my work, I scrutinise Parliamentary debates, inquiries, committee reports, and legislation to assess their impact on the Corporation and the wider services sector in the City.
 If necessary, this might involve a submission to the Parliamentary Committee, briefing MPs and Peers for a debate on the issue, or drafting an amendment to the Bill.
 I also draft the Corporation’s private Bills and secondary legislation, which it promotes in Parliament.

 I provide a wide range of advice to the Corporation, often on constitutional issues for the Corporation or issues ranging from markets law and royal charters, to trusts and the City’s bridges, to Brexit and statutory interpretation.

-Additionally, I am instructed by the Corporation’s in-house solicitors and represent the Corporation in the County Court in social housing matters and private prosecutions in the Magistrates’ Court.
+Additionally, I am instructed by the Corporation’s in-house solicitors and represent the Corporation in the County Court in social housing matters and in prosecutions in the Magistrates’ Court.